mikeroyal/Angular-Guide/README.md

   Angular Guide
 </h1>

-#### A guide covering Angular JavaScript freamwork including the applications and tools that will make you a better and more efficient Angular developer.
+#### A guide covering the Angular web framework including the applications and tools that will make you a better and more efficient Angular developer.

 ## Resources